Programme & Cast

 The Alberta Ballet Foundation:

-• Scholarships – 75 Alberta Ballet School students received scholarships to pursue their passion and training
+• Opening Doors to Excellence – At Alberta Ballet School, 61 students received scholarships to pursue their passions for dance.

 Alfred Sorensen